-Last year we predicted that there would be an increase in narrow, vertical specific SaaS applications and we weren’t wrong.
+Last year we predicted that there would be an increase in narrow, vertical-specific SaaS applications and we weren’t wrong.
 The cloud services market was predicted by Gartner to grow by 20% in 2020.
-With software as a service (SaaS) remaining the largest market segment and forecast to grow to $133 billion in 2021.
+Software as a service (SaaS) remains the largest market segment and is forecast to grow to $133 billion in 2021.

-Around the world businesses are increasingly searching for software as a service that can target specific pain points experienced in their industry.
+Around the world, businesses are increasingly searching for software as a service that can target specific pain points.
 Unlike horizontal SaaS which provides solutions based on the common needs of companies in different industries.
-This opens up an opportunity for vertical SaaS companies to develop solutions that are purpose built for specific or niche sectors.
+This opens up an opportunity for vertical SaaS companies to develop solutions that are purpose-built for specific or niche sectors.
 Vertical SaaS aims to deliver more business value and better outcomes to a narrower targeted user base.

 This trend does not appear to be slowing down anytime soon.
-The advancement of other technology such as Artificial Intelligence, API Integrations, blockchain and mobile SaaS products helping vertical SaaS businesses grow and dominate their niche markets.
-SaaS applications have been increasing year on year, so 2021 will undoubtedly see an increase and new wave of targeted applications.
+The advancement of other technology such as Artificial Intelligence, API Integrations, blockchain and mobile SaaS products.
+All help vertical SaaS businesses grow and dominate their niche markets.
+SaaS applications have been increasing year on year.
+So, 2021 will undoubtedly see an increase and a new wave of targeted applications.

 Artificial Intelligence is seeping evermore into our daily lives from how we live, work and our entertainment.
 AI is concerned with building smart machines capable of performing tasks that typically require human intelligence.

-The ability for machines or systems to learn on their own, they can improve on past iterations, becoming smarter and more aware.
+The ability for machines to learn on their own so they can improve on past iterations, help them to become smarter and more aware.
 Examples include voice assistants like Siri and Alexa.
-Content on demand services such as Netflix who use predictive technology to offer recommendations based on the customers’ interests, reactions and behaviour.
-Nest, the learning thermostat which uses behavioral algorithms to learn from your heating and cooling needs.
+Content-on-demand services such as Netflix use predictive technology to offer recommendations based on the customers’ interests, reactions and behaviour.
+Nest is a learning thermostat that uses behavioural algorithms to learn from your heating and cooling needs.

 Artificial Intelligence was predicted to grow from $28 billion in 2019 to $40 billion in 2020.
-With this growth mainly due to the pandemic leading to a new wave of transformative technologies.
+This growth is mainly due to the pandemic leading to a new wave of transformative technologies.

-When SaaS is combined with AI capabilities it can enable businesses to obtain better value from their data, automate and personalize services, improve security and supplement human capacity.
-AI-enables SaaS to also speed up internal processes and operations that allow businesses to make rapid demands and increase their overall response time.
+When SaaS is combined with AI capabilities it can enable businesses to obtain better value from their data.
+As well as automate and personalize services, improve security and supplement human capacity.
+AI enables SaaS to also speed up internal processes which allows businesses to make rapid demands and increase their overall response time.

-A subset of Artificial Intelligence, Machine Learning tools are increasingly present on SaaS applications.
-It is predicted that the global machine learning market will grow from $7 billion in 2020 to $30 billion in 2024.
+A subset of Artificial Intelligence, Machine Learning tools are increasingly present in SaaS applications.
+It is predicted that the global machine-learning market will grow from $7 billion in 2020 to $30 billion in 2024.

-They have the ability to vastly improve the user experience, by using automated responses in customer service reports and applications, such as AI powered chat operations.
+They have the ability to vastly improve the user experience.
+This is a result of using automated responses in customer service reports and applications, such as AI-powered chat operations.
 It can reduce the amount of input required to complete a task through predictive modelling.
-Meaning it will not only be easier to augment your application with intelligence, it will also automate the onboarding process of SaaS applications.
+This means it will not only be easier to augment your application with intelligence, but it will also automate the onboarding process of SaaS applications.

 Automation will emerge as a job-creation category

-With the acceleration of digital solutions for businesses in 2020 we have predicted that automation will emerge as a job-creation category.
-New roles will be driven by the rise in low code and no code technology.
-Both offering automation solutions available to the everyday business user such as Citizen Integrators.
+With the acceleration of digital solutions for businesses in 2020, we have predicted that automation will emerge as a job-creation category.
+New roles will be driven by the rise in low-code and no-code technology.
+Both offer automation solutions available to the everyday business user such as Citizen Integrators.

-Citizen Integrators can be defined as domain specialists, without a programming background, who can use tools, and not code, to integrate and extend business applications.
+Citizen Integrators can be defined as domain specialists.
+They are individuals without a programming background, who can use tools, and not code, to integrate and extend business applications.

 As a result of the digital acceleration seen in 2020, lots of business owners are recognising the value and need to invest in upskilling and reskilling current employees.
 As with the rise of automation more and more new roles in engineering, cloud computing and development will emerge.